 When debris collects on an engine’s rotating parts, it can cause noise and poor performance.
 Cleaning the engine regularly helps remove debris buildup and reduces wheel-bearing noise.

-In some cases, you may need to replace a part of the engine or entire assembly due to debris accumulation.
+Sometimes, due to debris accumulation, you may need to replace a part of the engine or entire assembly.
 Knowing the causes and symptoms of the Honda Accord wheel-bearing noise will help you identify what needs attention first.

-Fixing the issue before it becomes worse is key to restoring good engine performance
+Fixing the issue before it worsens is critical to restoring good engine performance.

 Road Salt

-Don’t apply too much or the salt will stick to the wheel and make noise.
-Rinse off any excess salt once it’s applied.
-If your Honda Accord is making a lot of noise when you turn, chances are that your wheel bearings are going bad and need to be replaced.
+Don’t apply too much; the salt will stick to the wheel and make noise.
+Rinse off any excess salt once it’s used.
+If your Honda Accord makes a lot of noise when you turn, chances are that your wheel bearings are going wrong and must be replaced.

-A good way to find out if this is the case is by checking for play in the hub assembly – if there’s play, then one or more bearing may be worn down and needs replacement.
+An excellent way to find out if this is the case is by checking for play in the hub assembly – if there’s play, then one or more bearings may be worn down and need Replacement.

 Brake Dust

-When your Honda Accord’s wheel bearings start making noise, it can be a sign there is something wrong with them.
-If the noise comes and goes, it may be that you need to replace just one or both of the bearing assemblies on your car’s wheels.
+When your Honda Accord’s wheel bearings start making noise, it can signal something is wrong.
+If the noise comes and goes, you may need to replace just one or both of the bearing assemblies on your car’s wheels.

 Lastly, don’t forget to lubricate all moving parts on your vehicle every month so they will run smoothly and quietly for years to come.